 Just one reason why I will never give up carbs.

-But really – I know these buns are traditionally served around Easter, but I could eat them year round and be one happy girl.
-They are light and fluffy, not too sweet, and have the perfect cinnamon spice to them.
+These buns are light and fluffy, not too sweet, and have the perfect cinnamon spice to them.
 In fact, they kind of remind me of a super mild cinnamon roll.

-Ok – so there is a lot of information out there.
+Hot Cross Buns are a sweet bread that is traditionally made around Easter.
+There is a lot of information out there about where they came from and the history around them.
 And honestly, I couldn’t exactly tell you what is true and what is not true.
 But most accounts that I have read say that they are traditionally served on Good Friday, and that the cross denotes the crucifixion.
 But other accounts say that the cross has nothing to do with religion at all.
-But today, hot cross buns are seen as a symbol of Easter.
+But today, these buns are seen as a symbol of Easter.

 Hot Cross Buns also have a lot of folklore attached to them.
 Here are a few stories that I’ve read about that I thought were quite interesting.